HenrikBengtsson/matrixStats/revdep/problems.md

     The Date field is over a month old.

     This build time stamp is over a month old.
     ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    'library' or 'require' call to ‘rgdal’ which was already attached by Depends.
-      Please remove these calls from your code.
-    Packages in Depends field not imported from:
-      ‘matrixStats’ ‘rgdal’ ‘sp’
-      These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    ...
-    rueObsMe: no visible global function definition for ‘readGDAL’
-    rueObsMe: no visible global function definition for ‘setTxtProgressBar’
-    showInfo: no visible global function definition for ‘head’
-    solarRad: no visible global function definition for ‘is.projected’
-    solarRad: no visible global function definition for ‘coordinates’
-    solarRad12M: no visible global function definition for ‘writeGDAL’
-    summarize: no visible global function definition for ‘writeGDAL’ Undefined global functions or variables:
-      GDAL.close GDAL.open GDALinfo abline axis.Date barplot boxplot
-      coordinates cor density gdalDrivers head hist image is.projected layout layout.show lines na.omit pf plot pt read.table readGDAL rect rowCounts rowMedians rowRanges rowSds rowVars setTxtProgressBar
-      spplot title txtProgressBar write.table writeGDAL
-    Consider adding
-      importFrom("graphics", "abline", "axis.Date", "barplot", "boxplot",
-                 "hist", "image", "layout", "layout.show", "lines", "plot",
-                 "rect", "title")
-      importFrom("stats", "cor", "density", "na.omit", "pf", "pt")
-      importFrom("utils", "head", "read.table", "setTxtProgressBar",
-                 "txtProgressBar", "write.table")
-    to your NAMESPACE file.
-    ```

 # RAC